A URL is meant to answer two questions for the user:

 Organized URLs Let Search Engine Spiders Easily Crawl and Index Your Site

-Having a clear, organized URL structure makes it easier for search engine spiders to crawl and index every part of your site, which can only increase your chance to be seen on the web.
+Having a clear, organized URL structure makes it easier for search engine spiders to crawl and index every part of your site.
+That can help increase your chances of being seen on the web.

 Easily Understood URLs Limit User Confusion